area17/twill/README.md

 ##### Common Errors
 - Make sure your project have the blocks table migration.
 If not, you can find the `create_blocks_table` migration in the toolkit's source in `migrations`.

-- Not running the _cms-toolkit:blocks_ task.
+- Not running the _twill:blocks_ task.

 - Not adding the *block* to the configuration.